Sgtkeebs/Fix-Notepad-File-Associations/README.md

 ## Notes

-**When doing any modifications of the registry always make sure to have a backup.** This script will backup the reg keys it modifies to a folder called `Backup` in the same directory where the script was run.
+**When doing any modifications of the registry always make sure to have a backup,** but this script will backup the reg keys it modifies to a folder called `Backup` in the same directory where the script was run.